OS-samirhami/EKS-Rundeck-IAM/README.md

 This project provides the necessary IAM policies, trust relationships, and Kubernetes RBAC configurations to securely integrate Rundeck with Amazon Elastic Kubernetes Service (EKS).
 It implements a cross-account role assumption pattern that allows Rundeck running on EC2 instances to access EKS cluster resources with read-only permissions.

 The solution uses:
-- **EKS Access Entries** (modern approach) instead of the legacy aws-auth ConfigMap for simpler and more secure IAM-to-Kubernetes mapping
+- **EKS Access Entries API** (modern approach) with authentication mode `API_AND_CONFIG_MAP` instead of manually editing the legacy aws-auth ConfigMap
 - **External ID** for enhanced security against the confused deputy problem
 - **Cross-account role assumption** to support multiple target accounts

 This approach provides better auditability, easier management through AWS APIs, and eliminates the need to manually edit Kubernetes ConfigMaps.
+By using EKS Access Entries with `API_AND_CONFIG_MAP` authentication mode, you get the benefits of API-based management while maintaining backward compatibility with existing ConfigMap-based access.

 ## Architecture